visurg-ai/LEMON/README.md

 <br>

-This is the official repository for the paper [Surg-3M: TODO](TODO).
+This is the official repository for the paper [Surg-3M: A Dataset and Foundation Model for Perception in Surgical Settings](TODO).

 This repository provides open access to the *Surg-3M* dataset, *Surg-FM* foundation model, and training code.

 *Surg-3M* is a dataset of 4K surgical high-resolution videos (3M frames, when videos are sampled at 1fps) from 35 diverse surgical procedure types.
 Each video is annotated for multi-label classification, indicating the surgical procedures carried out in the video, and for binary classification, indicating if it is robotic or non-robotic.
 The dataset's annotations can be found in [labels.json](https://github.com/visurg-ai/Surg-3M-dataset/blob/main/labels.json).

-*Surg-FM* is an image foundation model for surgery, it receives an image as input and produces a feature vector of TODO features as output.
+*Surg-FM* is an image foundation model for surgery, it receives an image as input and produces a feature vector of 1536 features as output.

 <!--The website of our dataset is: [http://Surg-3M-dataset.org](https://Surg-3M-dataset.org)-->